Skip to main content

 }

-The model field defaults to "default" — your gateway is responsible for routing that to the appropriate backend model.
+The model field defaults to "default" — OpenClaw is responsible for routing that to the appropriate backend model.

 Use cases